makella/observatory-extension/doc/glossary.md

 # Glossary

 A list of boundary ids and measure_names for Data Observatory functions.
+For US based boundaries, the Shoreline Clipped version provides a high-quality shoreline clipping for mapping uses.

 ## Boundary IDs